 - The First Division Museum, dedicated to the history of the “Big Red One,” the famed 1st Infantry Division of the U.S. Army.
 Many exhibits are interactive and all of them provide fascinating insights about America’s military, past and present.

 - Cantigny Gardens, created in 1967 by renowned landscape architect Franz Lipp.
-Nearly 30 acres of formal gardens, theme plantings and statuary render exceptional beauty in all seasons.
+Nearly 30 acres of display gardens, theme plantings and statuary render exceptional beauty in all seasons.

-- Visitors Center, featuring a popular scale model of the estate, 100-seat theater with welcome film, Le Jardin at Cantigny Park (restaurant and banquet hall), Bertie’s Café and the Cantigny Shop.
+- Visitors Center, featuring a popular scale model of the estate, 100-seat theater with welcome film, Le Jardin at Cantigny Park (for banquets and weddings), Bertie’s Café and the Cantigny Shop.

 - Education Center, a prairie-style building opened in 2010 that serves as the hub for more than 300 children’s programs, youth group activities, Golden Oak Club meetings (for seniors), fitness classes, horticulture workshops, art classes and more.

 - Walking Trails (nearly 3 miles) and spacious Picnic Area with Red Oak Farms Playground.

 - Cantigny Golf, designed by Roger Packard and opened for play in 1989.
 The 300-acre complex includes 27 scenic holes, the year-round Cantigny Golf Academy, the 9-hole Cantigny Youth Links and a full-service clubhouse with dining and banquet facilities.

-Throughout the year, Cantigny is host to numerous special events, concerts, weddings, museum tours, lectures, horticulture workshops, fitness classes and more.
+Throughout the year, Cantigny is host to numerous special events, concerts, weddings, garden tours, museum tours, lectures, horticulture workshops, fitness classes and more.
 Park hours, directions and a calendar of upcoming events are online here at Cantigny.org.
 This website also offers a short video highlighting Cantigny’s heritage and permanent attractions.